 Achieving capacity on BMS channels through spatial coupling.

 Polar codes.
 Basic construction.
 Achieving capaciy via sequential decoding.

 Polar codes.
 Other decoding algorithms.
 Finite-length performances and universality.

 Convolutional codes, Viterbi and BCJR algorithms.
 Turbo Codes.
 (Chapter 6)

-The final project will be assigned on Tuesday May 8.
-It will consist in constructing a code which optimizes some performance metric under some constrants and simulating it.
-Project presentations will take place on Tuesday, June 5 and Wednesday, June 6.
+The final project was assigned on Thursday, February 11.
+It consists in constructing a code which optimizes some performance metric under some constrants and simulating it.
+Project presentations will take place on Monday, March 7.